F1 hybrid

-An F1 hybrid (also known as filial 1 hybrid) is the first filial generation of offspring of distinctly different parental types.
+F1 hybrid (also known as filial 1 hybrid) is the first filial generation of offspring of distinctly different parental types.
 F1 hybrids are used in genetics, and in selective breeding, where the term F1 crossbreed may be used.
 The term is sometimes written with a subscript, as F_{1} hybrid.
 Subsequent generations are called F_{2}, F_{3}, etc.

 The offspring of distinctly different parental types produce a new, uniform phenotype with a combination of characteristics from the parents.
-In fish breeding, those parents frequently are two closely related fish species, while in plant and animal breeding, the parents often are two inbred lines.
+In fish breeding, those parents frequently are two closely related fish species; however, in plant and animal breeding, the parents often are two inbred lines.

 Gregor Mendel focused on patterns of inheritance and the genetic basis for variation.
 In his cross-pollination experiments involving two true-breeding, or homozygous, parents, Mendel found that the resulting F1 generation was heterozygous and consistent.
 The offspring showed a combination of the phenotypes from each parent that were genetically dominant.
 Mendel's discoveries involving the F1 and F2 generations laid the foundation for modern genetics.